Board of Directors

 Law Enforcement Coordinator

-- Lieutenant Chris Brown – Owensboro Police Department
+- Lieutenant Randall Foster – Owensboro Police Department

 The Owensboro Crime Stoppers program is established as a non-profit corporation.
 Such status enables contributions made to the program, eligible for treatment as charitable contributions by donors in accordance with federal income tax guidelines.